strawhatqiu/ImageVideo-AI/README.md

 *   **Grok Imagine Video Generator:** Render stylized creative assets and motion designs using the integrated [Grok Imagine 1.5](https://imagevideoai.org/grok-imagine/grok-imagine-video-15) environment.

 ### Guides & Explanations
-*   **How-To Article:** Read the step-by-step guide on [How to Create Video with Images](https://imagevideoai.org/blogs/how-to-create-video-with-images) to optimize your dynamic media workflow and get the most out of your static assets.
+*   Read the step-by-step guide on [How to Create Video with Images](https://imagevideoai.org/blogs/how-to-create-video-with-images) to optimize your dynamic media workflow and get the most out of your static assets.
+*   Learn [how to get a still image from a video](https://imagevideoai.org/blogs/how-to-get-a-still-image-from-a-video) across PC, macOS, iPhone, Android, YouTube, CapCut, and Canva without compromising your source file quality.